15700 Old Oak Ranch Road Sonora, CA 95370 | (209) 532–3691

 How can we tell if a Pond is healthy?
 Armed with tools for data collection, students will set out to discover for themselves the various life zones of a pond and what organisms live there.
 They will also collect data such as oxygen levels, turbidity, and pH to determine the health of the pond.
 In the microscope lab students will discover the microscopic world of euglena, amoebas, water bears and diatoms.

-Climbing Wall & High Ropes
+Climbing Wall or High Ropes

 Team Challenge